-Let us discuss ovulation disorders with respect to the polycystic ovarian syndrome.
+Let us discuss ovulation disorders with respect to polycystic ovarian syndrome.

-- Infertility comes with many reasons, but ovulation is critical for conception.
+- Infertility comes for many reasons, but ovulation is critical for conception.

-- PCOS disturbs the menstrual cycles, ovulation, and causes hormonal imbalance.
+- PCOS disturbs the menstrual cycles, and ovulation, and causes hormonal imbalance.

 - This is why polycystic ovarian syndrome serves as the commonest cause of infertility all around the globe.